threefoldfoundation/info_threefold_pub/wiki/orgstructure/governance.md

 We never organized a pump and dump or any other synthetic mechanism to boost the token price and benefit.

-We believe in organic growth.
+We believe in organic growth and the TFT going up as result of utilization and expansion.

 ### Did the founders dump tokens